-- #1 Sustainable covers sustainable investments with environmental or social objectives. - #2 Not sustainable includes investments which do not qualify as sustainable investments.
+#2 Not sustainable includes investments which do not qualify as sustainable investments.

-The product aims at investing in sustainable investments as defined in article 2(17) SFDR, thus the percentage of sustainable investments is set at 90% of the net assets of the product.
+The Master of the Mirova Obli Euro aims at investing in sustainable investments as defined in article 2(17) SFDR, thus the percentage of sustainable investments is set at 90% of the net assets of the product.
+Assets qualifying as sustainable investment are counted as fully contributing to either an environmental or social objective (pass or fail approach).

-In addition, the Fund may hold cash or cash equivalents and derivatives for currency risk management purposes for up to 10% of its net assets (#2 Not Sustainable).

-The product will invest a minimum of 75% in sustainable investments with environmental objective which are likely to include sustainable investments that are not aligned with the EU Taxonomy.
+In addition, the product may hold cash or cash equivalents and derivatives for currency risk management purposes for up to 10% of its net assets (#2 Not Sustainable).
+The product will invest a minimum of 50% in sustainable investments with environmental objective which are likely to include sustainable investments that are not aligned with the EU Taxonomy.
 Mirova has developed an internal taxonomy to identify projects or issuers that contribute positively through their products, services or practices to environmental themes.
 This internal taxonomy defines quantitative and qualitative criteria to assess contribution of an asset to the themes and includes a broader scope of themes and sectors than those currently identified by the EU Taxonomy.

-The Fund does not commit to a minimum of sustainable investments with a social objective.
-However, considering that the product may invest in social bond and that the overall sustainability assessment conducted on each asset includes a review of positive impacts regarding three social themes (i.e socio-economic development, health and wellness, and diversity and inclusion) the Fund may hold assets with social benefits.
+The product will invest a minimum of 1% in sustainable investments with a social objective.
+The overall sustainability assessment conducted on each asset includes a review of positive impacts regarding three social themes: socio-economic development, health and wellness, and diversity and inclusion.